Puerto Rico’s varied ecosystems make the Island a birder’s paradise.

-From waterfowl and parrots to cuckoo birds and warblers to a flamingo (yes, just the one), a birding expedition in Puerto Rico with a local guide can yield more than 60 different sightings in a single day.
-If birdwatching is your passion, you won’t want to miss exploring the island’s 300+ bird species, which includes 17 endemic bird species and about 120 bird species that regularly nest on the island.
+From waterfowl and parrots to cuckoo birds and warblers, a birding expedition in Puerto Rico with a local guide can yield more than 60 different sightings in a single day.
+If birdwatching is your passion, you won’t want to miss exploring the Island’s 300+ bird species, which includes 18 endemic bird species and about 120 bird species that regularly nest on the Island.

 If you're staying in the metro area, Old San Juan's abundance of trees and proximity to the ocean create the perfect conditions for birdwatching.
 You may be able to spot Green Emeralds, Bananaquits, Antillian Mangos, Canary-Winged Parakeets, migratory warblers, and many more.